Asian stocks fall after Australia inflation accelerates

 General Motors Co., Ford Motor Co., Boeing Co. and Coca-Cola Cos. were due to report Wednesday.
 Apple Inc. and Amazon Inc. follow on Thursday.

-In energy markets, benchmark U.S. crude lost 47 cents to $84.18 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 58 cents to $84.07 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 89 cents on Tuesday to $84.65.
-Brent crude, the price basis for international oils, shed 33 cents to $85.32 per barrel in London.
+Brent crude, the price basis for international oils, shed r4 cents to $85.21 per barrel in London.
 It closed 41 cents higher the previous session at $86.40.

 Credit: Koji Sasahara